 Institutions are classified in two types which are formal and informal institutions (North 1991, p.97; North 1994, p.
 360; North 1995, p.23; World Bank 2002, p.6).
 Formal institutions include the rules written into the law and regulations by government, rules codified and adopted by private institutions, and public and private organizations operating under public law.
 Informal institutions, which often are operating outside the formal legal system, reflect unwritten codes of social conduct such as social norms and sanctions and using social mechanisms to assess creditworthiness based on the reputation of the agents involved.
 It is argued that in situations where formal institutions (regulations) fail, informal institutions will come into play to reduce uncertainty and provide constancy to individuals and organizations (Braverman and Guasch 1986; Braverman and Guasch 1989; North 1990; Besley 1995; World Bank 2002).
 Conversely, when informal institutions fail, formal institutions will play their role (World Bank 2002).
-Another possibility is integrating informal and formal institutions.
-The World Bank (2002) argues that building bridges between informal institutions and formal institutions is an effective means of enhancing the success of formal institutions.
+Another possibility is integrating informal and formal institutions and formal institutions is an effective means of enhancing the success of formal institutions.
 However, as argued by the World Bank (2002, p.172), building formal institutions that complement existing informal institutions means adequate attention must be paid to norms and culture in order to deliver desired outcomes.